East Turkestan national football team: History

 On 19 October 2019, it played its first international game ever, that ended with a 8–2 against West Papua in The Hague.

 On 14 December 2019, East Turkestan played a qualification match for the 2020 CONIFA World Cup against Tamil Eelam in Cergy, France, that ended with a 0–3 loss.
+The team debuted in the CONIFA Asian Football Cup in 2025, held in Walton-on-Thames, Surrey, they competed in a 3-team round-robin including Tamil Eelam and Tibet.